Jaeger-LeCoultre has once again updated its Duometre a Quantieme Lunaire series with an absolutely stunning Ref. Q6043570 limited-edition model.

 Jaeger-LeCoultre will limit the production to only 200 pieces that will be presented in stately 18-karat white gold cases.

 Jaeger-LeCoultre Duometre a Quantieme Lunaire (Ref.
 Q6043570) specification

 Movement: Hand-wound, JLC Caliber 381, 33.70 in diameter, 7.25 mm in height, in-house, Swiss Made

 Movement frequency: 21,600 vph

 Functions: Hours, minutes, chronograph, moon phase, two power reserve indicator (one for each spring barrel)

 Hands: Brass, rhodium-plated, polished

 Water resistance: 50 meters

-Strap: Matte black alligator leather with buckle in 18-carat white gold
+Strap: Matte black alligator leather with buckle in 18-karat white gold

 Crystal: Sapphire, antireflective